 With winter fast approaching I’ve had a lot of people asking me how to keep your chickens warm in the winter.
-Not only that, they’ve actually said they gave up raising chickens all together because they couldn’t keep them alive!
+Not only that, they’ve actually said they had given up raising chickens all together because they couldn’t keep them alive!

 Sharing is caring!!
 Pin me for others!!